hashicorp/terraform-provider-aws/website/docs/r/eks_cluster.html.markdown

 * `public_access_cidrs` - (Optional) List of CIDR blocks.
 Indicates which CIDR blocks can access the Amazon EKS public API server endpoint when enabled.
 EKS defaults this to a list with `0.0.0.0/0`.
 Terraform will only perform drift detection of its value when present in a configuration.
 * `security_group_ids` – (Optional) List of security group IDs for the cross-account elastic network interfaces that Amazon EKS creates to use to allow communication between your worker nodes and the Kubernetes control plane.
 * `subnet_ids` – (Required) List of subnet IDs.
 Must be in at least two different availability zones.
 Amazon EKS creates cross-account elastic network interfaces in these subnets to allow communication between your worker nodes and the Kubernetes control plane.

+### kubernetes_network_config

+The following arguments are supported in the `kubernetes_network_config` configuration block:

+* `service_ipv4_cidr` - (Optional) The CIDR block to assign Kubernetes service IP addresses from.
+If you don't specify a block, Kubernetes assigns addresses from either the 10.100.0.0/16 or 172.20.0.0/16 CIDR blocks.
+We recommend that you specify a block that does not overlap with resources in other networks that are peered or connected to your VPC.
+The block must meet the following requirements:

+  - Within one of the following private IP address blocks: 10.0.0.0/8, 172.16.0.0.0/12, or 192.168.0.0/16.

+  - Doesn't overlap with any CIDR block assigned to the VPC that you selected for VPC.

+  - Between /24 and /12.

 ## Attributes Reference